hydromatic/morel/README.md

 * Runtime should throw when divide by zero
 * Validator should give good user error when it cannot type an expression

+## Postfix labels

+As an extension to Standard ML, Morel allows '.' for field references.
+Thus `e.deptno` is equivalent to `#deptno e`.

+(Postfix labels are implemented as syntactic sugar; both expressions become an application of label `#deptno` to expression `e`.)

+Because '.' is left-associative, it is a more convenient syntax for chained references.
+In the standard syntax, `e.address.zipcode` would be written `#zipcode (#address e)`.

+The following relational examples use postfix labels, but the syntax is available in any Morel expression.

 ## Relational extensions

 The `from` expression (and associated `as`, `where` and `yield` keywords)